 59 large sites are offered at the campground, all shaded and complete with water & electric hookups.
 Two huge day-use picnic shelters are available and can each fit up to 100 people at a time.
 For campers they also offer drinking water, a dump station, restrooms, and showers.

 North of Dallas, Hickory Creek Campground is ideally located along Lake Lewisville.
 The campground has 121 large RV sites complete with water and electric hookups.

 Other amenities include hot showers, a dump station, boat ramp, and playground.
-The park also offers plenty of ways to enjoy nature at its finest: fishing, hiking, and swimming are some of the most popular options.
+The park also offers plenty of ways to enjoy nature at its finest: fishing, hiking, and swimming are some of the popular options.